prewired/prewired.github.io/src/pages/online-safety.md

 layout: "@layouts/MDLayout.astro"
 title: Online safety policy
 desc: Prewired's policy on online safety.
-imgSrc: sh16_website.jpg
+coverImg: sh16_website.jpg
-imgAlt: An attendee uploading a file of CSS code to the internet
+coverImgAlt: An attendee uploading a file of CSS code to the internet
 ---

 ## Purpose and scope